Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 - Daydreamer Café on the ground floor (coffee shop/bar) and Amaya restaurant on the 12th floor

-- Two-story fitness studio with dedicated yoga and reformer Pilates rooms
+- Two-story fitness studio with yoga and reformer Pilates rooms

-- 28 affordable housing units (income-restricted, significantly below market rate)
+- 28 affordable housing units (income-restricted, well below market rate)

 - Currently offering 8 weeks free on 14+ month leases